-You can install Percona Operator for MySQL on OpenShift using the web interface (the Operator Lifecycle Manager C or Red Hat Marketplace C, or using the command line interface.
+You can install Percona Operator for MySQL on OpenShift using the web interface (the Operator Lifecycle Manager), or using the command line interface.

 Install the Operator via the Operator Lifecycle Manager (OLM)

 Operator Lifecycle Manager (OLM) is a part of the Operator Framework C that allows you to install, update, and manage the Operators lifecycle on the OpenShift platform.